License-Bridge/WordPress-SDK/README.md

 }
 ```

-### Check is the license active or not
+### Check if the license is active
 ```
 if ($my_license->is_license_active($plugin_slug)) {
     // User license is active
 }
 ```

-### Get license details from the License Bridge API
+### Get a license details

 ```
 $response = $my_license->license($plugin_slug);
 ```

-Response can be false is license do not exist.
-Expected response is array with license details:
+Response can be false is license does not exist.
+Expected response is an array with license details:

 ```
 array (size=13)